pasierb/blog/content/post/congratulations-you-are-now-aws-certified.md

 Linux academy has a course preparing specifically to "AWS Solutions Architect - associate" certificate, which is perfect if you want to get a broad view of what AWS has to offer, as well as some details on most important parts (IAM, networking, S3, EC2 and "serverless").

 Completing the course took me roughly 3 months of mostly evening's studying.
-I also used [https://www.amazon.com/dp/B07BJGXPXK/ref=cm_sw_r_cp_awdb___RCSTEbZ84NZF0_](https://www.amazon.com/dp/B07BJGXPXK/ref=cm_sw_r_cp_awdb_t1_RCSTEbZ84NZF0 "AWS Certified Solutions Architect 2019 Practice Questions: Over 800+ Practice Questions with Explanation.
-100% Unconditional Pass Guarantee")
+I also used [AWS Certified Solutions Architect 2019 Practice Questions: Over 800+ Practice Questions with Explanation.
+100% Unconditional Pass Guarantee](https://www.amazon.com/dp/B07BJGXPXK/ref=cm_sw_r_cp_awdb_t1_RCSTEbZ84NZF0)

 ## Is it worth it?